Whakatāne Mill to continue operating after sale agreed to Smurfit consortium - NZ Herald

-The Whakatāne Mill will stay open after its owner, SIG Combibloc, agreed to sell to a consortium of investors.
+The Whakatāne Mill will stay open after its owner, SIG Combibloc, agreed to sell to a consortium of investors including Irish paper and packaging tycoon Dermot Smurfit and New Zealand private equity chief Ross George.

-The consortium is led by Dr Dermot Smurfit who, together with his other European consortium members, has extensive experience in owning and operating paper packaging businesses.
+The consortium is led by Smurfit who, together with his other European consortium members, has extensive experience in owning and operating paper packaging businesses.

 They have also brought a number of New Zealand investors alongside them.